 Baa Atoll is located in the Maldives' western part.
 It consists of 75 islands (57 uninhabited, 13 inhabited / population around 12,000), plus 8 island resorts.
-Baa Atoll is devided in 2 roughly circular sub-atolls, separated by the narrow Moresby Channel.
+Baa Atoll is divided into 2 roughly circular sub-atolls, separated by the narrow Moresby Channel.

-- It is formed by over 105 coral reefs, with a total surface 263 km2 (102 ml2).
+It is formed by over 105 coral reefs, with a total surface of 263 km2 (102 mi2).
 On 61 islands, the reefs are provided with vegetation and some sandy cays.

-- Olhugiri Island (part of North Maalhosmadulu Atoll group) is the southernmost and uninhabited.
-It is located approx 13 km (8 ml) north of Goifulhafehendhu Atoll.
+Olhugiri Island (part of North Maalhosmadulu Atoll group) is the southernmost and uninhabited.
+It is located approx 13 km (8 mi) north of Goifulhafehendhu Atoll.
 Olhugiri Island has unique vegetation and provides 2 of the Maldives perching sites for great frigatebirds (large seabird species).
-Its founa also features various marine specias, including hawksbill seaturtles.
-Maldives Government has banned catching seaturtles or taking their eggs from Olhugiri Island.
+Its fauna also features various marine species, including hawksbill sea turtles.
+Maldives Government has banned catching sea turtles or taking their eggs from Olhugiri Island.
 The ban additionally includes 11 more islands.

-In 2011, Baa Atoll was designated an UNESCO World Biosphere Reserve, placing it in a list of the world's most popular touris travel destinations, such as Galapagos Islands (Ecuador), Komodo island (Indonesia), Uluru (aka Ayer’s Rock, NT Australia).
+In 2011, Baa Atoll was designated a UNESCO World Biosphere Reserve, placing it in a list of the world's most popular tourist travel destinations, such as the Galapagos Islands (Ecuador), Komodo Island (Indonesia), Uluru (aka Ayer’s Rock, NT Australia).

-Next photo shows a typical uninhabited island in Maldives.
+The next photo shows a typical uninhabited island in the Maldives.

 Baa Atoll consists of 3 separate atoll groups:

-- South Maalhosmadulu Atoll is the largest, with length of 42 km (26 ml) and width of 32 km (20 ml).
+South Maalhosmadulu Atoll is the largest, with a length of 42 km (26 mi) and a width of 32 km (20 mi).
 It consists of 9 inhabited islands.

 Part of Baa Atoll is the Kuda Finolhu Island resort - just 30-min seaplane travel from Male Airport (Kaafu Atoll), or an alternatively 15-min flight to Baa Atoll's Dharavandhoo Airport and then a 20-min speedboat ride to Kuda Finolhu.